-For the trace elements which were reliably detected by the XRF (arsenic, copper, chromium, iron, lead, manganese and zinc) only arsenic and lead were found to exceed New Zealand (or where applicable International) soil guidelines or standards for human health assessments.
-The concentrations of arsenic and lead have therefore only been compiled and discussed in this report (see Table F1).
+For the trace elements which were reliably detected by the XRF (arsenic, copper, chromium, iron, lead, manganese and zinc) only arsenic and lead were found to exceed New Zealand (or where applicable international) soil guidelines or standards for human health assessments.
+The concentrations of arsenic and lead have therefore only been compiled and discussed in this report (see Table G1).
 An electronic copy of the full multi-element analysis has been provided to Waikato Regional Council (WRC file reference DM2093695) and is not included in this report.

-The XRF data collected during this survey was from one area of distinct use, based on soil type and likely exposure scenario.
-The single area of distinct use was the back grassed area of the Kohanga Centre (mar01 to mar06).
+The XRF data collected during this survey has been grouped into three areas of distinct use, based on soil type, likely exposure scenario, and if there was a hotspot detected.
+The five areas of distinct use were: